 LINEAGE: "ONLY MOVES FORWARD"

-Nearly a century before its transformation to the 80th TC (TASS) on October 1, 2008, it was originally constituted as Headquarters, 80th Infantry Division in the National Army, August 5, 1917.
+Nearly a century before its transformation to the 80th TC (TASS) on October 1, 2008, it was originally constituted as Headquarters, 80th Division in the National Army, August 5, 1917.

 Made up primarily of draftees from Virginia, West Virginia, and Pennsylvania, the new division was nicknamed the “Blue Ridge Division.”
 The unit shoulder patch reflects this tradition with three mountain peaks representing these three states.

-The division crossed the English Channel to France and landed on Utah Beach on August 2, 1944.
+On July 4, 1944, the 80th Infantry Division boarded the RMS Queen Mary and a few days later landed in Scotland.
+The division crossed the English Channel to France and landed on Utah Beach on August 3, 1944.
 Awards received during World War II include four Congressional Medals of Honor, 22 Distinguished Service Crosses, 671 Silver Stars, and 3,337 Bronze Stars.

 Nearly 50 years later, the 80th mobilized two units for Desert Storm.
-In 1990, the 424th Truck Company deployed to Kuwait and Iraq, and the 3-318th Infantry One Station Unit Training (OSUT) was mobilized at Fort Eustis to train Individual Ready Reserve Soldiers for onward movement.
+In 1990, the 424th Truck Company deployed to Kuwait and Iraq, and the 3-318th Infantry One Station Unit Training was mobilized at Fort Eustis to train Individual Ready Reserve Soldiers for onward movement.
 In 2005, the 80th mobilized and deployed to Iraq in support of Operation Iraqi Freedom.

 For their efforts during these two operations, Soldiers of the 80th Division earned more than 1,144 medals and citations including 31 Purple Hearts, 469 Bronze Stars, 84 Combat Infantry Badges, and 187 Combat Action Badges.

 • Individual Military Occupational Skills reclassification for the following career fields: Chemical, Civil Affairs, Engineer, Health Services, Military Intelligence, Military Police, Ordnance, Psychological Operations, Quartermaster, Signal, Soldier Support, and Transportation